-- A 22 credit Foundation program which is the core of the new Texas high school diploma - 2.
-Five endorsement options that allow students to focus on a related series of courses - 3.
+- 1. A 22 credit Foundation program which is the core of the new Texas high school diploma - Five endorsement options that allow students to focus on a related series of courses - 3.
 A higher performance category called Distinguished Level of Achievement - 4.
 Performance Acknowledgments that note outstanding achievement

 All incoming 9th graders will be enrolled under the Distinguished Level of Achievement graduation plan and must select an Endorsement.
 Endorsements consist of a related series of courses that are grouped together by interest or skill set.
 They provide students with in-depth knowledge of a subject area.
 Students can choose from five endorsement areas: Science, Technology, Engineering and Math (STEM); Business and Industry; Public Service; Arts and Humanities; or Multi-Disciplinary Studies.
+The availability of endorsements will vary by ResponsiveEd school brand and location.